camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </summary>
 </details>

-2. Portforward the service of the Zeebe Gateway for the REST API
+2. Portforward the service of the Zeebe Gateway for the [management REST API](../../zeebe-deployment/configuration/gateway.md#managementserver)

 ```bash
 kubectl --context $CLUSTER_SURVIVING port-forward services/$HELM_RELEASE_NAME-zeebe-gateway 9600:9600 -n $CAMUNDA_NAMESPACE_SURVIVING
 ```

-3. Based on the [Cluster Scaling APIs](../../zeebe-deployment/operations/cluster-scaling.md) you will send a request to the Zeebe Gateway to redistribute the load to the remaining brokers, thereby removing the lost brokers.
+3. Based on the [Cluster Scaling APIs](../../zeebe-deployment/operations/cluster-scaling.md), send a request to the Zeebe Gateway to redistribute the load to the remaining brokers, thereby removing the lost brokers.
    In our example, we have lost region 1 and with that our uneven brokers.
 This means we will have to redistribute to our existing even brokers.

 ```bash